Angraecum sesquipedale: Generative characteristics

+Cytology

+The chromosome number of A. sesquipedale is 2n=42.

+A. sesquipedale var. angustifolium

+A. sesquipedale var. angustifolium is a variety of the species, sometimes known by its junior synonym A. bosseri.
+A. sesquipedale var. angustifolium tends to be smaller than the typical variety A. sesquipedale var. sesquipedale, and has narrower leaves.
+It inhabits a drier habitat, in a more southern range, growing terrestrially in the white sand of littoral forests which are now being mined for titanium dioxide.
+In contrast, A. sesquipedale var. sesquipedale is widely distributed across Madagascar's eastern rainforest, and is most common along the coast.

 Habitat

 It is often found in lowlands in Madagascar at altitudes below 400–500 ft, near the east coast of the island, and on trees that are at the edge of forests.
 Usually it is attached to trees with fewer leaves and to areas of the branch or trunk that are driest.
 This allows the plant to obtain a great deal of light and air movement.
 Larger plants are usually found growing within 12–20 ft from the ground, whereas smaller plants are often found higher up in the canopy.
 Rarely A. sesquipedale is also found growing as a lithophyte and sometimes even as a semi-terrestrial.
 The orchid lives in an environment with heavy rainfall, up to 150 in per year.
 There is no dry season so the growing season is continuous.